 Graham Findlay has had a varied and stimulating career as an engineer doing hydro-electric operations, an institutional financier, a real estate developer, and for the last 16 years he has been active in Canada’s renewable energy industry.
 In 2002, Graham co-founded Vector Wind Energy Inc (TSX:VWE) and launched wind energy projects in 10 Canadian provinces, constructed 3 wind projects in Nova Scotia and won competitive energy bids in Nova Scotia, New Brunswick and Newfoundland.
-In 2007 Vector Wind Energy was purchased by a large Canadian energy company and Mr Findlay then co-founded 3G Energy Corp, an Ottawa-based energy project advisory company.
+In 2007, Vector Wind Energy was purchased by a large Canadian energy company, prompting Graham to co-found 3G Energy Corp, an Ottawa-based energy project advisory company.
 3G Energy has worked on many wind and solar projects as well as a wind farm owned by the M’Chigeeng First Nation on Manitoulin Island in Ontario.

 Nate Preston, M.ASc, has been passionate about renewable energy since driving a solar car across North America in 2008.
 He is a founder of Apricity Renewables Inc., an engineering firm that works with stakeholders to bring high quality renewable energy assets online faster and with lower costs.
 Nate has managed construction engineering on many of the largest solar rooftop portfolios in Canada and brings experience with over 150 commercial rooftop PV projects in Ontario alone.
 He obtained his Master’s degree from the Queen’s Solar Lab.
 As a born and raised member of the Ottawa community, he was fortunate to work with Carleton University and Algonquin College to construct a net-zero energy home.
 Nate is inspired by the strides net-zero energy buildings have taken in the marketplace and believes Eastern Ontario will be a national leader in accelerating their adoption in the built environment.